sitano/sitano.github.io/_posts/2016-03-15-powershell-winrm-fake.md

 Provide `Microsoft Build Tools 2015`
 ------------------------------------

-Microsoft Build Tools 2015 is required for CodeDom to work to mitigate `Microsoft.Build.Utilities.Core, Version=14.0.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a`
+Microsoft Build Tools 2015 is required for FSharp Tools.
-error.

 Install Microsoft Build Tools 2015 from https://go.microsoft.com/fwlink/?LinkId=615458, it can be installed quietly using: /Quiet /Full.